walakaka77/test-doc-site/parent-page-canine-chronicles/child-page-3-australian-shepherd/grandchild-page-2-Arrhythmogenic-Ventricular-Cardiomyopathy-ARVC/Arrhythmogenic-Ventricular-Cardiomyopathy.markdown

 This phenomenon underlies the principle of heart transplants, where the donor heart, once connected to the recipient's blood supply, spontaneously begins to beat.
 The heart's intrinsic capability to beat highlights its profound resilience and underscores the sophisticated evolution of human physiology.

+{: .new}
+Additional fun facts regarding how the independence of the heart function from brain activity serves as a crucial role in keeping organs healthy and alive whilst pending transplant!
+Curious?
+[Click here](#fun-facts) to check it out!

 ### **Why does irregular heart rate, result in sudden cardiac death?**